 - 2 ripe avocados cut into strips

 - 10 sheets nori seaweed

-- One large cucumber de seed, peeled and cut into strip
+- One large European cucumber (or regular cuke with seeds removed,) peeled and cut into strip

 - One pickled radish

 - soy sauce for dipping

 - Add rice to 3 cups water and cook.
 I use a rice maker.

 - Mix wasabi powder with 2 Tablespoons water.